- Remote work has presented new challenges to managing data privacy – beyond simply connecting to networks and sharing data

 Working remotely requires employees to step up their efforts and pay attention to data privacy issues that they may never have had to consider while working onsite.
 But data privacy issues didn’t go away when COVID-19 arrived; instead, the pandemic made them unavoidable and something we all have to be aware of in our unique work settings.

-Want to learn more about privacy and security during a time of remote work?
+Want to learn more about remote working data protection?

 Check out our webinar: Bridging Privacy and Security in the Dynamic Workplace featuring Chris Niggel – Regional CSO at Okta and Lan Xuezhao – Founding and Managing Partner at Basis Set Ventures.